MV10/JobFac/README.md

 ## Status

 2019-dec-24
+* capture stdout and/or stderr to database
-* capture and storage of stdout and stderr
+* capture stdout and/or stderr to files with optional timestamp
+* support for JobFac-aware jobs

 2019-dec-23
 * dev-quality host and client test apps